For retail customers to let down their guard, share their desires, and overcome their fears of purchasing, you must get

 “No,” I replied casually, "I’m just looking around.”

 She summed it up a few seconds later, again to my back.
 “So you’re just looking around, not looking to buy anything.”

-In the first example, the saleswoman engaged me with “Have you ever seen…” which was the beginning of building rapport.
+In the first example, the saleswoman engaged me with “Have you ever seen…” which was the beginning of building rapport and shopper engagement.

 In many stores, to build rapport, just telling a customer that you’ve got a new product and asking, “May I show you?” can do the trick.

-In a hair salon, it could be playing around with a different hairstyle before the cut saying, “Let’s just see how it might look.”
+A hair salon could play around with a different hairstyle before the cut, saying, “Let’s just see how it might look.”

-In a music store, it might be showing a customer how to create a simple song on an instrument, record it, and upload to their smartphone.
+A music store might show customers how to create a simple song on an instrument, record it, and upload it to their smartphone.

 Notice none of these were about pitching a product.
 You must involve the customer if you want them to care enough to buy from you.

-Involvement coupled with creativity reduces fear of purchase.
+Involvement coupled with creativity reduces the fear of purchase.

-The secret of how to engage customers is to ask them a question that begins, “Have you ever…”
+The secret of engaging customers is asking them a question that begins, “Have you ever…”

 Yes, it has to make sense.